iiasa/ixmp/doc/api.rst

    - Instantiating a new TimeSeries with the same `model` and `scenario` as an existing TimeSeries.
    - Calling :meth:`Scenario.clone`.

-   TimeSeries objects have the following methods:
+   TimeSeries objects have the following methods and attributes:

    .. autosummary::
       add_geodata